 What’s the Treatment?

 There isn’t one.
 But your doctor will prescribe treatments for your baby’s symptoms or complications.
 For example, growth hormones may help with growth problems.

 If you have Noonan syndrome, you may wonder if your future children will have it.
 That depends on your family’s history

-If one of your parents has the condition, he or she has a 50% chance of passing it on to you.
+If one of your parents has the condition, they have a 50% chance of passing it on to you.

 But if you have Noonan syndrome and no one else in your family had it, the defective gene may have started with you.
 Doctors call this a “de novo mutation.”
 In this case, your chances of passing it along to a future child are very small -- less than 1%.

 If you’re concerned, see a genetic specialist.
-He can run tests to spot mutations that happen with this syndrome, and help confirm whether your child has it or not.
+They can run tests to spot mutations that happen with this syndrome, and help confirm whether your child has it or not.